J. B. S. Haldane: Criticism of C. S. Lewis

 Along with Olaf Stapledon, Charles Kay Ogden, I. A. Richards, and H. G. Wells, Haldane was accused by C. S. Lewis of scientism.
 Haldane criticised Lewis and his Ransom Trilogy for the "complete mischaracterisation of science, and his disparagement of the human race".
-Haldane wrote a book for children titled My Friend Mr Leakey (1937), containing the stories "A Meal With a Magician", "A Day in the Life of a Magician", "Mr Leakey's Party", "Rats", "The Snake with the Golden Teeth", and "My Magic Collar Stud"; later editions featured illustrations by Quentin Blake.
-He also wrote an essay criticising Lewis's arguments for the existence of God, entitled "More Anti-Lewisite", a reference to the poison gas and its antidote.
+Haldane wrote a book for children entitled My Friend Mr. Leakey (1937), containing the stories "A Meal With a Magician", "A Day in the Life of a Magician", "Mr. Leakey's Party", "Rats", "The Snake with the Golden Teeth", and "My Magic Collar Stud".
+Later editions featured illustrations by Quentin Blake.
+Haldane also wrote an essay criticising Lewis's arguments for the existence of God, entitled "More Anti-Lewisite", a reference to the poison gas and its antidote.

 Hydrogen-generating windmills

-In 1923, in a talk given in Cambridge titled "Science and the Future", Haldane, foreseeing the exhaustion of coal for power generation in Britain, proposed a network of hydrogen-generating windmills.
+In 1923, in a talk given in Cambridge entitled "Science and the Future", Haldane, foreseeing the exhaustion of coal for power generation in Britain, proposed a network of hydrogen-generating windmills.
 This is the first proposal of the hydrogen-based renewable energy economy.

 Scientists

-In his An Autobiography in Brief, published shortly before his death in India, Haldane named four close associates as showing promise to become illustrious scientists: T. A. Davis, Dronamraju Krishna Rao, Suresh Jayakar and S. K. Roy.
+In his An Autobiography in Brief, published shortly before his death in India, Haldane named four close associates as showing promise to become illustrious scientists: T. A. Davis, Dronamraju Krishna Rao, Suresh Jayakar, and S. K. Roy.

 Awards and honours

 Haldane was elected a Fellow of the Royal Society in 1932.
 The French Government conferred him its National Order of the Legion of Honour in 1937.
 In 1952, he received the Darwin Medal from the Royal Society.
 In 1956, he was awarded the Huxley Memorial Medal of the Anthropological Institute of Great Britain.
 He received the Feltrinelli Prize from Accademia Nazionale dei Lincei in 1961.
-He also received an Honorary Doctorate of Science, an Honorary Fellowship at New College, Oxford, and the Kimber Award of the US National Academy of Sciences.
+He also received an Honorary Doctorate of Science, an Honorary Fellowship at New College, Oxford, and the Kimber Award of the National Academy of Sciences in the United States.
 He was awarded the Linnean Society of London's prestigious Darwin–Wallace Medal in 1958.

 Legacy

 The Haldane Lecture at the John Innes Centre, where Haldane worked from 1927 to 1937 is named in his honour.
-The JBS Haldane Lecture of The Genetics Society is also named in his honour.
+The JBS Haldane Lecture of The Genetics Society is named in his honour as well.

-Haldane was parodied as an obsessive self-experimenter, described as "the biologist too absorbed in his experiments to notice his friends bedding his wife" by his friend Aldous Huxley in the novel Antic Hay (1923).
+In the novel Antic Hay (1923) Haldane was parodied by his friend Aldous Huxley as an obsessive self-experimenter described as "the biologist too absorbed in his experiments to notice his friends bedding his wife".

+A major thoroughfare in Kolkata is named in his honor.
+J. B. S. Haldane Avenue is a busy connector road from the Eastern Metropolitan Bypass to the Park Circus–Science City area.
+Named after Haldane, who headed the biometry unit at the Indian Statistical Institute in Kolkata after moving to India in 1957, the avenue runs past the prominent Science City complex and serves as a key traffic link in the eastern part of the city.

+Collections

+Haldane's archive is held at University College London.
+It includes personal and family papers, correspondence, documents relating to his involvement in committees and societies, and extensive scientific research notes.